-Are you a student (age 16 – 18) interested in learning about diplomacy, exploring global issues, community activism, and American culture?
-Then apply for the 2022 Benjamin Franklin Summer Institute at Purdue University in West Lafayette, Indiana.
-The program takes place from June 25 to July 23, 2022, all costs will be paid for.
-The application deadline is February 21, 2022!
+Are you a student (age 16 – 18) interested in learning about leadership, and exploring global issues, community activism, and American culture?
+Then apply for the 2023 Benjamin Franklin Summer Institute at Purdue University in West Lafayette, Indiana.
+The program takes place from June 24 to July 22, 2023.
+All expenses will be paid by the U.S. government.
+The application deadline is February 20, 2023!

-During the program, participants also will have the opportunity to discuss other topics such as democratic practices, conflict resolution, problem-solving, communication skills, critical thinking, tolerance and respect for diversity, youth leadership, team building, disinformation, and the media.
+During the program, participants also will have the opportunity to discuss other topics such as democratic practices, conflict resolution, problem-solving, communication skills, critical thinking, tolerance and respect for diversity, youth leadership, team building, media freedom, and identifying disinformation.
 The program will explore how freedom of expression provides rights to and imposes responsibilities on citizens.
 Upon their return home, participants will implement service projects in their communities and present an alumni project plan to a youth-serving or youth-centered organization in their home country.
 These organizations may include U.S. Mission Youth Councils, American Spaces, and exchange alumni associations.

 All candidates are expected to have a strong interest in learning about diplomacy, the transatlantic relationship, the role of a free press in a democratic society, and public or community service.
 They should have a strong demonstrated interest in communications, advocacy, debate, and/or civic participation.
 They should have the academic aptitude for a program of this intensity and the personal qualities needed to be successful, including maturity, strong social skills, flexibility, and open-mindedness.

 – be born between June 25, 2004, and June 24, 2007 (i.e., be 16, 17, or 18 years of age at the time of the program start);

 – be highly proficient in English, as demonstrated in a personal interview or the results of a standardized test;